tarwn/lessthandot-hugo/blogs/content/posts/2016-01-08-duplicating-lessthandot-on-a-vagrant-vm.md

   * Creates a local /vagrant/vagrant_data folder if it doesn't exist (this is synced with the host)
   * If there isn't a database backup available in /vagrant/vagrant_data:
       * Connect to the backup server and download the most recent database backup
-      * Since this is synced with the host, I can choose to leave this file for subsequent “vagrant up” runs or delete it to get a fresh one
+      * Since this is synced with the host, I can choose to leave this file for subsequent "vagrant up" runs or delete it to get a fresh one
   * If there isn't a media backup available in /vagrant/vagrant_data:
       * Connect to the backup server and download the most recent media backup
   * Install PHP